Travel Doctor Network

 - This includes all surfaces and touch points you are likely to touch, such as doors, hand-grabs, Hand-rails and seats.

-Please wear your face mask while you are onboard.
-It’s to protect you and everyone else.
 The cabin air in our aircraft is renewed every three minutes and kept clean by passing it through High Efficiency Particle Air (HEPA) filters, similar to those used in hospital operating theatres.
 They are proven to block 99,97% of all microscopic particles, including Coronavirus molecules.
 In addition, our aircraft are cleaned and sanitised to the highest aviation health and safety standards.

 - This includes all touchpoints such as seats, safety-belts, head-rests, seat-pockets, overhead baggage bins, the air-vent/reading light/call button consols, tray-tables, windows and shutters.